 All in all, the Anescra electric meat slicer gives you value for your money.
 With these amazing features, you will be able to slice meat effortlessly.

 BESWOOD Electric Deli Meat Slicer

-The beswood meat slicer is constructed from a premium chromium-plated carbon steel blade that underwent high-temperature treatment processes.
+The beswood meat slicer is constructed from a premium chromium-plated carbon steel blade undergoing high-temperature treatment.
 This helps the meat slicer to be resistant to corrosion.

 Unlike cheaper meat slicers, there is no need to sharpen the slicing blade often.
 Ultimately this means your meat slicing blade will remain in a durable state for a long time.

 The double illuminated on and off switch is covered with 24 volts to prevent power shocking.

 It is ETL and NSF certified.
 In addition to this, although the premium V-belt has a noticeable noise, the vibrations are reduced, which means you can focus on slicing your meat instead of being distracted by the sound.